Why is the AMP in Natural Resources a good choice for you?

 How to Apply

-- Students may apply in the fall semester of their Junior year, preferably by November 1; however, applications are accepted year around.
+- Students often apply in the Fall semester of their Junior year, preferably by November 1, to start the following Spring semester; however, applications are accepted year-round.

 - Students must identify and have a commitment from a Rubenstein School Graduate Faculty to serve as their Graduate Program Advisor (often their undergraduate mentor).